Of Annalece…

 I brushed off the dust and settled into a pigpen pew owned by the Pulsipher family.

-Beneath the window and veiled with ghostly threads perched a plaque with a portrait, and I met the somber eyes of the gentleman in the painting, the same portrait which hung on the wall in my grandparents home, the same unyielding gaze, the same thin pressed lips.
+Beneath the window beside me and veiled with ghostly threads perched a plaque with a portrait, and I met the somber eyes of the gentleman in the painting, the same portrait which hung on the wall in my grandparents home, the same unyielding gaze, the same thin pressed lips.

 The name on the plaque read Zerah Pulsipher.
-He was the grandson of David.
-He was the one who migrated West.
+(He was the grandson of David.
+He was the one who migrated West).

 Zerah Pulsipher

 As I turned from the portrait I thought about the quiet currents directing our lives, those silent streams ultimately guiding us to where we need to be.
-I thought about the way buildings are often a conduit for such happenings.
+I thought about how buildings are often a conduit for such happenings.
 And while sitting on that old bench, I felt the whisper of the centuries flowing through me.

-Not long after my visit I began studying in-depth the lives and stories of my New England ancestors and visited all the historical sites related to what I found, since I was staying with my children for the summer thanks to my very patient husband.
+Not long after my visit I began studying in-depth the lives and stories of my New England ancestors and visited all the historical sites related to what I found, since I was staying with my children for the summer, thanks to my very patient husband.

 And I commenced working on a story…